By Stefán Bessi

 There is no single best time to visit the Golden Circle.
 Each season offers a different experience.

-• Spring offers quieter roads and powerful waterfalls.
+Spring: quieter roads and powerful waterfalls

-• Autumn brings colorful landscapes and fewer crowds.
+Autumn: colorful landscapes and fewer crowds

 Because the route remains accessible throughout the year, travelers can enjoy the Golden Circle during any season depending on the type of experience they prefer.